 Social media can help take care of blind spots

 This is where social media steps in.
 With the use of social media, marketers have the opportunity to demonstrate their product and to showcase their services to the masses.
 Connecting with prospects and clients in person is one of the main drivers when it comes to sales and marketing, but social media can act as a proxy.
 It's best to engage with customers and their needs well before the trade show actually start.
-In a recent survey, the majority of marketers noted that Twitter was one of the more useful social media tools for trade shows, followed closely by LinkedIn.
+A trade show survey demonstrated, the majority of marketers noted that Twitter was one of the more useful social media tools for trade shows, followed closely by LinkedIn.
 Here are ways that you can integrate social media to ensure that your trade shows become more cost-effective.

 Use social media as a platform for a pre-show.
 Locate the hashtags that the official trade show would use, and start using them a couple of weeks before the actual show starts.
 This will position your tweets and messages for exposure, giving you the opportunity to promote your brand and product.
 Also, consider creating a hashtag specific to your campaign.
 Go a step further by setting up a teaser video on YouTube and share it before the show—this is an effective way of getting people interested.
 Further, incentivize clients by sharing photos on your LinkedIn profile and personally inviting your connections to your booth.